 Obviously breastfeeding changes the amount of calories and vitamins/minerals that you’ll need to take in each day.
 Without compensating for the amount that goes into producing your breastmilk, your supply may decrease due to lacking those necessary nutrients.
 Dark leafy greens like spinach, are packed with calcium, iron, folate, and many other important vitamins and minerals.
 That’s why many believe spinach can increase your milk supply.

-Fennel comes in many forms, and has been attributed to increases in milk production.
+This comes in many forms, and has been attributed to increases in milk production.
 Fennel has been used for many various issues and ailments, including stimulating the increase of breast milk.
-Fennel can be taken in many various ways (tea-form, seeds, capsules, cooked), and could quite possibly help you increase your supply.
+It can be taken in many various ways (tea-form, seeds, capsules, cooked), and could quite possibly help you increase your supply.

 As with everything, moderation is key.
 Too much fennel could actually lead to a decrease in supply.
 Which leads us to our next herb…

 Ah, good old Fenugreek.
-This maple-syrup smelling herb has been highly debated.
+This maple-syrup smelling herb is topic for debate.
 Many claim their increase in milk supply was because of fenugreek.
 However, many refuse the notion that it increases supply, claiming that it actually decreased their production of milk.

 Very Well Family cited a study that reported fenugreek capsules increasing milk production by 20 percent.
 However, the placebo group also reported similar increases.